austinhuang0131/joinmatrix/guide.md

 For those living on the edge: [gomuks](https://github.com/tulir/gomuks) and [Syphon](https://syphon.org/).

 <div class="flash">
-  For PC users, if you want a better experience when using Element Desktop or SchildiChat, place <a href="../assets/config.json">this config file</a> in your <a href="https://github.com/vector-im/element-desktop#user-specified-configjson">configuration folder</a>, where <code>$NAME</code> is either "Element", "Element Nightly" or "SchildiChat".
+  For desktop users, if you want a better experience when using Element Desktop or SchildiChat, place <a href="../assets/config.json">this config file</a> in your <a href="https://github.com/vector-im/element-desktop#user-specified-configjson">configuration folder</a>, where <code>$NAME</code> is either "Element", "Element Nightly" or "SchildiChat".
 The config file enables the "Labs" tab in settings, enables custom themes, preloads <a href="https://github.com/aaronraimist/element-themes">a few custom themes</a>, and preloads a few homeservers for room directory searches.
 </div>

 ### What rooms can I join?

 Each Matrix homeserver has a public room directory, which is accessible to the users of that homeserver or, if enabled, users of other homeservers as well.

-* On PC, for Element and SchildiChat, click the "Explore Rooms" button on the top-left.
+* On desktop, for Element and SchildiChat, click the "Explore Rooms" button on the top-left.
-* For FluffyChat, and for Element and SchildiChat on phone, click the search button.
+* For FluffyChat, Element, and SchildiChat on mobile, click the search button.
 * [MatrixRooms.info](https://matrixrooms.info) allows you to search public room directories of various homeservers on the web.

 In any case mentioned above, you can enter the room address to directly join a room, or you can enter keywords to search for rooms[^8].
 However, the directory may be unintuitive to use as it orders rooms by member count[^9].
 The author of this guide recommends joining [this Space](https://matrix.to/#/#offtopic-space:matrix.org) (`#offtopic-space:matrix.org`), which contains a list of active off-topic or no-topic discussion rooms.